 From the mid-1980s onwards, the number of asylum seekers has been rising, at first steadily and towards the end of the 1980s abruptly - an experience Austria shared with other western European countries.
 By the end of December 1991 27,300 asylum seekers were registered in Austria.
-This was the starting point of a reform of the asylum legislation (Asylum Law 1991) - to

-35 More about the asylum procedures in http://www.bfa.gv.at/bmi_docs/1954.pdf a large extent induced by the intergovernmental co-operation within EU-member countries and the then prospective new EU-MS to harmonise aspects of admission policies for foreign migrants in general and asylum seekers in particular.
-Major amendments to the asylum legislation took place in 1997, 2003, 2005, 2009, 2011, 2016, 2017 and 2018 - partly a consequence of EU-wide coordination of asylum legislation and procedures and thus harmonisation - the latter largely to restrain numbers, partly as a response to the large asylum inflows of 2015, largely aiming at speeding up procedures.
+This was the starting point of a reform of the asylum legislation (Asylum Law 1991) - to a large extent induced by the intergovernmental co-operation within EU-member countries and the then prospective new EU-MS, to harmonise aspects of admission policies for foreign migrants in general and asylum seekers in particular.
+Major amendments to the asylum legislation took place in 1997, 2003, 2005, 2009, 2011, 2016, 2017, 2018 and 2019 - partly a consequence of EU-wide coordination of asylum legislation and procedures and thus harmonisation - the latter largely to restrain numbers, partly as a response to the large asylum inflows of 2015, largely aiming at speeding up procedures, but also to restrict inflows and to constrict asylum conditions.